 Eva is also modelling important aspects of the human brain.

 Embedded within the nascent field of cyber-physical social systems, she is also a Honorary Senior Research Fellow of the Spatial Policy Lab of the Manchester Urban Institute and the School of Environment, Education and Development at The University of Manchester, where she applies network and data science to analyse social and urban dynamics.
 Moreover, she is part of the core team of AI Mexico, which promotes AI education and its responsible adoption by industry.
 AI Mexico is the coordinating institution of the Coalition IA2030Mx, in charge of the National Agenda for AI of Mexico.
-She has recently joined TechnoLatinas, a community to bring together technologists and scientists from Latin America and all around the world to support each other and advocate for equality, diversity and inclusion.
+She is part of TechnoLatinas, a community to bring together technologists and scientists from Latin America and all around the world to support each other and advocate for equality, diversity and inclusion.

 Eva is also a lover of philosophy, arts, music and poetry.